lamp-luwak/lamp-luwak/docs/getting-started.md

 })
 ```

-`provide` - Its a function that return a single instantiated instance of any class or function factory with performed `store` property.
+`provide` - Its a function that return a single instantiated instance of any class or function factory with preformed `store` property.
 ```typescript
 export class Todo {
   logger = provide(Logger);